How is the Easter in Poland. Traditions, Eggs and Basket

 Growing Cress Seeds

-It is tradition in some families in Poland to grow those seeds during the Easter time.
+It is a tradition in some families in Poland to grow those seeds during the Easter time.
 You can find them in different stores during the Easter days.

 Because they are very fast growing, you can even notice them grow from the next day sometimes.
 They are also growing them inside the house, following a special process.